FIBOS (FO) Price Reaches $0.0046 on Major Exchanges

 According to CryptoCompare, “FIBOS is a platform for creating and developing blockchain application ecosystems.
 It allows users to easily create their own value network.
 Helping developers and entrepreneurs everywhere step into the Blockchain world. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as FIBOS directly using US dollars.
-Investors seeking to trade FIBOS should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase FIBOS using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as FIBOS directly using US dollars.
+Investors seeking to trade FIBOS should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FIBOS using one of the exchanges listed above.

 Receive News & Updates for FIBOS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FIBOS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.